The library has changed over to a new phone system. To contact the branches please use the following numbers:

 Circulating items may be renewed unless there is a reserve from another patron placed on the items.
 Patrons may renew online.

 Circulating items may be reserved.
-If the item (s) is not picked up in the allotted time, a .25 charge will be assessed.
 Items may be reserved online.

 Items are considered overdue or late when they are returned one or more days following the due date.
 Fines will be charged and collected.
 Fines will be attached to the patron’s card when late items are returned and fines unpaid.